Group of Pro Football Hall of Famers threaten boycott as they seek insurance, pay from NFL

 "The time has come for us to be treated as part of a game we’ve given so much to," the letter reads.
 "Until our demands are met, the Hall of Famers will not attend the annual induction ceremony in Canton."

 According to the letter, Dickerson — the longtime Los Angeles Rams and Indianapolis Colts running back — will spearhead the group's efforts.
-Marcus Allen, Jim Brown, Marshall Faulk, Joe Namath, Jerry Rice and Deion Sanders are among the other notable names who signed the letter.
+Marcus Allen, Jim Brown, Marshall Faulk, Joe Namath and Deion Sanders are among the other notable names who signed the letter.

+Former Rams, New York Giants and Arizona Cardinals quarterback Kurt Warner said that his name was mistakenly attached to the letter and that he did not want to restrict the pursuit of better benefits solely to Hall of Famers.
+Former San Francisco 49ers wide receiver Jerry Rice also said he was not part of the group despite his name appearing on the letter.

+Baker, the president of the Hall of Fame, said in a statement provided to USA TODAY Sports on Tuesday that he is aware of "specific issues recently brought to light by a small group of Hall of Famers."

 Dickerson and company will also likely face an uphill battle given the financial heft of their request — about $60 million annually, by their stated estimate — and the fact that the NFL, NFLPA and Hall of Fame all operate as independent entities.
 (The Hall of Fame is a non-profit organization but has received millions in funding from the NFL, according to The New York Times.)